ulic75/qwik-examples/README.md

 Lucia is an auth library for TypeScript that abstracts away the complexity of handling users and sessions.
 It works alongside your database to provide an API that's easy to use, understand, and extend.

 - [GitHub](lucia/github/) - Use Lucia to authenticate against GitHub OAuth
+- [User/Pass](lucia/username-and-password/) - Use Lucia to create and authenticate users with username/password

 ## [Socket.IO](https://socket.io/)